Click on a category below to go directly to that section of the FAQ page, or scroll down to browse through all sections.

 A: Please do not submit any materials by paper except recommendation letters if necessary.
 We do NOT accept printed writing samples.
 We have limited resources and space, and cannot accommodate additional printed materials from applicants.
 You should follow the directions in the Graduate Division Online Application to submit your documents electronically.

 A: The department requires GRE scores from within the past five years, but does not have a minimum score requirement.
 Also, the university requires a bachelor's degree or equivalent with a 3.0 undergraduate GPA.
 However, due to the highly competitive applicant pool we receive each year, our admitted students typically far exceed the minimum requirements.
 For more information, please visit the Admission Requirements section on the Graduate Division website at http://grad.berkeley.edu/admissions/admis_require.shtml (external link) Click here for an application checklist.
-(Note, for the Fall 2024 application cycle, GRE scores are not required to apply, but are strongly recommended if feasible.
+(Note, for the Fall 2025 application cycle, GRE scores are required to apply, with very few exceptions.
+If you feel you need a GRE exception, please email us at pscadmit@berkeley.edu.
 Our committee evaluates applications holistically, and we do not use any threshold of GRE scores to be considered for admission.
 Ultimately we want to be confident that applicants will be able to develop the technical and communication skills to succeed at doing research, and GRE scores are one indicator among many that we can use to make this determination.
 While we will give full consideration to applications with no GRE scores, in some cases this can make it harder for us to be confident enough to admit a student.
 GRE scores are most useful to the committee if you aim to do quantitative work, and have not taken much coursework or have other job experience which gives us alternative ways to evaluate your ability to develop these skills.)

 A: A confidential committee of faculty reviews files beginning shortly after our application deadline.
 Decisions are made within the department and applicants are notified of the department's decision by email and/or phone.
 The Graduate Division Dean's office then reviews the department recommendations for admission, and notifies those applicants of their official admission by email.